 The gelatine layer of a photographic negative or print is subject to swelling in water, particularly as the temperature increases, making it subject to damage during handling.
 If the temperature rises too

-may tear or reticulate even with minimal handling.
+high the gelatine may tear or reticulate even with minimal handling.
 Hardening is measured by measuring the swelling of the gelatine, or sometimes by measuring its melting point.
-Optimal hardness seems to be reached at a pH
+Optimal hardness seems to be reached

-temperature development or prior to any procedure which might damage the negative through abrasion.
-Succinaldehyde or glutaraldehyde may be used in place of formaldehyde, though they allow greater swelling of the emulsion.
+prior to high temperature development or prior to any procedure which might damage the negative through abrasion.
+Succinaldehyde or glutaraldehyde may be used in place of formaldehyde, though they allow greater swelling